-- Fixture schedules must accompany this form, or be shown on the plans, or in the specifications.
-If this form is used in lisu of illumination plans, four copies of the form shall be submitted. - 2.
-A completed SB 118, Plans Approval Application Form, must accompany these calculations if they are submitted Hypersteiny from the building plans. - The first sheet of this form must be signed and senied by a Wisconsin registered erchitect, engineer or electrical designer if the total building volume is greater than 50,000 cubic feet. - 4.
-All electric discharge lighting must meet the minimum power factor requirements of Ind 63.40. - 6.
+- 1. Fixture schedules must accompany this form, or be shown on the plans, or in the specifications.
+If this form is used in lieu of illumination plans, four copies of the form shall be submitted. - 2.
+A completed SB-118, Plans Approval Application Form, must accompany these calculations if they are submitted separately from the building plans. - 3.
+The first sheet of this form must be signed and sealed by a Wisconsin registered architect, engineer or electrical designer if the total building volume is greater than 50,000 cubic feat. - 4.
+All electric discharge lighting must meet the minimum power factor requirements of Ind 63.40. - 5.
 Use of form: - A. Calculations are on an individual room or area basis. - B. Enter room or area designation in column (1).
-This distribution repond to the designations shown on the building plans. - C. Calculate the floor area, in Sq.
-Ft., of the root of the inter area in column (2). - 0.
-Determine the allowable "Watts pre So whom and 63.41.
-Enter this value in column (3). - E. Multiply value in column (2) In column (3).
-Enter product in column (4). - F. Enter fixture type(s) from lixture schedule in column (5). - G. Enter number of fixtures of each type, located in the room or area, in column (B). - H. Enter the wattage for one fixture of that type in column (7). - I. Multiply value in column (8) by value in column (7).
-Enter product in column (8). - J. Total columns (4) and (8), entering sheet totals at the bottom of each abeet, and the total of all sheets at the bottom of the final sheet. - K. Column (8) building total must be less than, or equal to, the building total in column (4).
+This share correspond to the designations shown on the building plans. - C. Calculate the floor area, 0 Enter area in column (2). in Sa.
+Ft., of the re - sq.
+D. Determine the allowable m Ind 63.41.
+Enter this value in column (3). - E. Multiply value in colu n (265 - F. Enter lixture type(s) from fixture schedule in column (5), - G. Enter number of fixtures of each type, located in the room or area, in column (6). - H. Enter the wattage for one fixture of that type in column (7). - I. Multiply value in column (6) by value in column (7).
+Enter product in column (8). - J. Total columns (4) and (8), entering sheet totals at the bottom of each sheet, and the total of all sheets at the bottom of the final sheet. - K. Column (8) building total must be less than, or equal to, the building total in column (4).